Artificial Intelligence Technology Trends That Matter for Business in 2022

 Trend 1.
 AI for Security & Surveillance

 AI techniques have already been applied to face recognition, voice identification, and video analysis.
-These techniques form the best combo for surveillance.
-So, in 2021, we can foresee the intensive exploitation of AI in video surveillance.
+These techniques form the best combo for surveillance and biometric authentication.
+So, in 2022, we can foresee the intensive exploitation of AI in video surveillance.

 Artificial Intelligence is beneficial for a flexible setup of security systems.
 Previously, engineers spent a lot of time configuring the system because it was activated when a specific number of pixels on a screen changed.
 So, there were too many false alarms.
 These alarms were caused by falling leaves or a running animal.
 Thanks to AI, the security system identifies objects, which contributes to a more flexible setup.